jcponce/complex/function-plotter/README.md

 * Expressions given by the user are parsed using the [PEG.js](https://pegjs.org/) library along with a grammar written specifically for this plotter that encapsulates complex-valued arithmetic and functions.
 The grammar is fed to PEG.js which produces a parser, and that parser is then used to transform mathematical expressions into a WebGL-compatible snippet of code.
 The generated code is placed into a WebGL shader template and compiled to give a new rendering based on the expression supplied by the user.
 All of this happens ~instantly, even on a phone.
 * [THREE.js](https://threejs.org/) is used to set up the full-window Quad, manage GLSL uniforms, shader compilation, etc. (Basically all the boilerplate display logic).
 * jQuery is used for some very minor setup logic (could be easily removed...)

+## License

+This content is under the license [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+## Thanks!
+I learned a lot working on this project.
+I hope you too liked it too.

+Please [let me know](https://twitter.com/PonceCampuzano) what you think.

+Have fun!